Label: BRUKINSA- zanubrutinib capsule

 - Þ

-- Hemorrhage includes epistaxis, hematuria, conjunctival hemorrhage, hematoma, rectal hemorrhage, periorbital hemorrhage, mouth hemorrhage, post procedural hemorrhage, hemoptysis, skin hemorrhage, hemorrhoidal hemorrhage, ear hemorrhage, eye hemorrhage, hemorrhagic diathesis, periorbital hematoma, subdural hemorrhage, wound hemorrhage, gastric hemorrhage, lower gastrointestinal hemorrhage, spontaneous hematoma, traumatic hematoma, traumatic intracranial hemorrhage, tumor hemorrhage, retinal hemorrhage, hematochezia, diarrhea hemorrhagic, hemorrhage, melena, post procedural hematoma, subdural hematoma, anal hemorrhage, hemorrhagic disorder, pericardial hemorrhage, postmenopausal hemorrhage, stoma site hemorrhage, subarachnoid hemorrhage.
+- Hemorrhage includes epistaxis, hematuria, conjunctival hemorrhage, hematoma, rectal hemorrhage, periorbital hemorrhage, mouth hemorrhage, post procedural hemorrhage, hemoptysis, skin hemorrhage, hemorrhoidal hemorrhage, ear hemorrhage, eye hemorrhage, hemorrhagic diathesis, periorbital hematoma, subdural hemorrhage, wound hemorrhage, gastric hemorrhage, lower gastrointestinal hemorrhage, spontaneous hematoma, traumatic hematoma, traumatic intracranial hemorrhage, tumor hemorrhage, retinal hemorrhage, hematochezia, diarrhea hemorrhagic, hemorrhage, melena, post-procedural hematoma, subdural hematoma, anal hemorrhage, hemorrhagic disorder, pericardial hemorrhage, postmenopausal hemorrhage, stoma site hemorrhage, subarachnoid hemorrhage.

-Infections and infestations Upper respiratory tract infection * 44 0 40 2 Pneumonia † 12 4 26 10 Urinary tract infection 11 0 13 2 Gastrointestinal disorders Diarrhea 22 3 34 2 Nausea 18 0 13 1 Constipation 16 0 7 0 Vomiting 12 0 14 1 General disorders and administration site conditions Fatigue ‡ 31 1 25 1 Pyrexia 16 4 13 2 Edema peripheral 12 0 20 0 Skin and subcutaneous tissue disorders Bruising § 20 0 34 0 Rash¶ 29 0 32 0 Pruritus 11 1 6 0 Musculoskeletal and connective tissue disorders Musculoskeletal pain # 45 9 39 1 Muscle spasms 10 0 28 1 Nervous system disorders Headache 18 1 14 1 Dizziness 13 1 12 0 Respiratory, thoracic and mediastinal disorders Cough 16 0 18 0 Dyspnea 14 0 7 0 Vascular disorders Hemorrhage Þ 42 4 43 9 Hypertension 14 9 19 14 Clinically relevant adverse reactions in < 10% of patients who received BRUKINSA included localized infection, atrial fibrillation or atrial flutter and hematuria.
+Infections and infestations Upper respiratory tract infection* 44 0 40 2 Pneumonia† 12 4 26 10 Urinary tract infection 11 0 13 2 Gastrointestinal disorders Diarrhea 22 3 34 2 Nausea 18 0 13 1 Constipation 16 0 7 0 Vomiting 12 0 14 1 General disorders Fatigue‡ 31 1 25 1 Pyrexia 16 4 13 2 Edema peripheral 12 0 20 0 Skin and subcutaneous tissue disorders Bruising§ 20 0 34 0 Rash¶ 29 0 32 0 Pruritus 11 1 6 0 Musculoskeletal and connective tissue disorders Musculoskeletal pain# 45 9 39 1 Muscle spasms 10 0 28 1 Nervous system disorders Headache 18 1 14 1 Dizziness 13 1 12 0 Respiratory, thoracic, and mediastinal disorders Cough 16 0 18 0 Dyspnea 14 0 7 0 Vascular disorders HemorrhageÞ 42 4 43 9 Hypertension 14 9 19 14 Clinically relevant adverse reactions in <10% of patients who received BRUKINSA included localized infection, atrial fibrillation or atrial flutter, and hematuria.

 Table 6 summarizes the laboratory abnormalities in ASPEN.

-Table 6: Select Laboratory Abnormalities* (≥ 20%) That Worsened from Baseline in Patients with WM Who Received BRUKINSA in Cohort 1 Laboratory Abnormality BRUKINSA† Ibrutinib† All Grades
+Table 6: Select Laboratory Abnormalities* (≥20%) that Worsened from Baseline in Patients with WM Who Received BRUKINSA in Cohort 1 Laboratory Abnormality BRUKINSA† Ibrutinib† All Grades

 (%)Grade 3 or 4